 - New Technologies and IHL -- This page aggregates all ICRC content concerning the novel humanitarian and legal challenges posed by emerging technologies, including cyber weapons and cyber warfare.

 - Terrorism and IHL -- This page aggregates all ICRC content on the application of IHL to acts of terrorism.

 - Resource Centre -- Search by keyword for articles and other ICRC publications.

 - IHL Bibliography -- Every three months, the ICRC compiles a comprehensive list of books and articles published in English and in French on topics related to IHL.
 Annual bibliographies also are available for download.

 This independent think tank, which is known for the quality and rigor of its work product, is a good source for credible research and informed commentary.
 Many of its research reports are available for download in PDF format.

 U.S. Government Agencies

-The DoD has developed a strategy (linked below) for defending the U.S. and its national interests against cyber attacks, defending its own computer network systems, and formulating contingency plans to maintain military operations in the event of a cyber attack.
+Cyber Command has developed a strategy for defending the U.S. and its national interests against cyber attacks, as well as a strategy for defending its own computer network systems and formulating contingency plans to maintain military operations in the event of a cyber attack.

-The DHS is the lead civilian agency responsible for safeguarding the federal government's IT infrastructure.
+Operating under the umbrella of the Department of Homeland Security, CISA is the lead civilian agency responsible for safeguarding the federal government's IT infrastructure.
 It also works with state and local governments and the private sector to prevent, mitigate, investigate, and recover from cyber incidents.
-The department's website provides more detailed information about the following matters:
+CISA's website provides more detailed information about the following matters: